When to visit the vet?

 ColitisColitis is an inflammation of the large intestine (colon).
 Symptoms can include diarrhea, abdominal pain, and blood in the stool.
 Colitis can be caused by infections, chronic inflammatory bowel diseases such as ulcerative colitis and Crohn's disease, or other causes. in dogs is an inflammation of the large intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients. that leads to diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. and other digestive issues.
+It plays a central role in the digestion and absorption of nutrients. that leads to DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. and other digestive problems.
 It can be acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. or chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. and have various causes, ranging from infections to food intolerances.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. and has various causes, ranging from infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. to food intolerances.

 The most important facts at a glance